.png)

 That’s where 3-way comparisons come into the picture.

-Many of my 3-way comparisons have ranked on top of Google and have great conversions.
+Many of my 3-way comparisons have ranked on top of Google and have converted visitors who were not even searching for my client’s product in the first place.

 And so on…